Kansas City Chiefs Ranked Near The Bottom Of The NFL For Its Offseason Approach By Analyst

-The Kansas City Chiefs had one of the worst approaches to the offseason according to a recent article by ESPN‘s Bill Barnwell.
+The Kansas City Chiefs had one of the worst approaches to the offseason, according to a recent article by ESPN‘s Bill Barnwell.
 The analyst ranked every NFL team’s winter and spring from best to worst and said the Chiefs ranked 21st in the league.

-Among the factors Barnwell pointed to, both in the positive and negative were that the Chiefs largely stood pat on their roster.
-Instead of going out and signing pricey free agents, the team’s front office focused on resigning players that contributed to their Super Bowl win.
+Among the factors Barnwell pointed to, both in the positive and negative, were that the Chiefs largely stood pat on their roster.
+Instead of going out and signing pricey free agents, the team’s front office focused on re-signing players that contributed to their Super Bowl win.
 When talking about “what went right,” Barnwell pointed out the Chiefs convinced receiver Sammy Watkins to take a pay cut to return.
-They also signed Bashaued Breeland to a one-year deal and franchise-tagged Chris Jones.
+They also signed Bashaud Breeland to a one-year deal and franchise-tagged Chris Jones.

 Breeland and Watkins were both mentioned in Barnwell’s “what went wrong” section, though for different reasons.
-Watkins’ reduction in pay isn’t enough for the analyst who pointed out the receiver is still making nearly $9 million this season.
+Watkins’ reduction in pay isn’t enough for the analyst, who pointed out the receiver is still making nearly $9 million this season.
 He also has incentives that could net him another $6 million.
-Barnwell said that was an overpay for a player who had two “average” seasons with the Chiefs before breaking out in the playoffs.
+Barnwell said that was overpaying a player who had two “average” seasons with the Chiefs before breaking out in the playoffs.

-The strike against Breeland was the arrest – at gunpoint – at the beginning of this month.
+The strike against Breeland was his arrest at the beginning of this month.
 Not long after his arrest for suspicion of marijuana possession, reports surfaced that the defensive back was already facing a possible substance-abuse suspension.
-The league has not said what if any action it will take against Breeland since his arrest.
+The league has not said what, if any, action it will take against Breeland since his arrest.

 Barnwell also criticized the Chiefs for their handling of Jones.
 While the defensive lineman is locked in for the coming season at least, there are rumors he’s not happy he might go through another season without a long-term deal.
 The analyst believes Jones will depart via free-agency in 2021.